hechoendrupal/drupal-console-book/en/commands/site-install.md

 ## Available arguments
 Argument | Details
 ---------|-------------
-profile | Drupal Profile to be install
+profile | Drupal Profile to be installed